taziakhushboo/palestbluestdot/README.md

 Install R, RStudio on your computer and run the following lines of code at the RStudio console to get the interactive visualization up and running:

-#Set up an input directory and download and save the data folder in this repository there.
+#Set up an input directory and download and save the data folder and the app.R file from this repository there.
 Then, run the following at the console:
 input_dir <- "/YOUR DIRECTORY HERE/data/"\
 setwd(input_dir)